Tinnitus: Stopping the Sound in Your Head

 In a silence where some people could hear a pin drop, people with tinnitus hear a

 constant ringing in their ears.
-Or the sound may be a popping, rushing, pinging, chirping,
+Or the sound may be a buzzing, rushing, pinging, clicking,

 whistling, or roaring.